ahmedelrweny/py-hover-install/README.md

 # py-hover-install

-Adds a hover-tooltip link that installs missing Python packages with one click.
+A VScode extension that adds a hover-tooltip link that installs missing Python packages with one click.

 * Hover any unresolved `import`.
 * Click **Install \<package>**.